CodeF53/personal-site/content/otd_auto.md

 Throughout the entire 2 years I have "worked" at OTD, I have been waiting on my bosses to establish a single FTP server that DealerCenter can send data to.
 This december I asked for AWS credentials so I can implement S3 image storage.
 It has been a month since that message and I have gotten no reply since.

-I would've last year but sunk-cost falacy made me stay because they techincally owe me tens of thousands and all thats left is "just a couple things" before investment and me getting paid.
+I would've last year but sunk-cost fallacy made me stay because they technically owe me tens of thousands and all thats left is "just a couple things" before investment and me getting paid.